offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ```{note}
 If you're dealing with the STL, there's also special iterator implementations that allow insertions rather than setting elements.
 See `insert_iterator`, `back_insert_iterator`, and `front_insert_iterator`.
 ```

+# Modules

+C++ modules change how C++ source code files interface with each other.
+Normally, a C++ source / header file would use `#include <...>` directives to pull in outside source code files that it needed access to.
+Those outside source code files provided things like preprocessor macros, function declarations, class declarations, global variable constants, forward declarations, templates, etc...

+Instead of dealing with source code files directly, C++ modules allow for independently "compiling" source code files and importing them for use into different source code files, similar to how a Java source code file imports compiled Java class files for use.
+Modules reduce some of the complexities of using header files but certain functionality is also gone.
+Specifically, before modules go through compilation, preprocessor macros and preprocessor directives aren't included.

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

+TODO: continue to fill me in

 # Terminology